 Everything We Know About James Cameron's 'Avatar' Sequels

-Do the sequels have titles?
+Do the Avatar sequels have titles?

-Do they have release dates?
+Do the Avatar sequels have release dates?

-The Seed Bearer is scheduled to hit theaters December 22, 2023; The Tulkun Rider on December 24, 2025; and The Quest for Eywa on December 17, 2027.
+The whole series having been delayed because of the quarantine work stoppage, The Seed Bearer is scheduled to hit theaters December 20, 2024; The Tulkun Rider on December 18, 2026; and The Quest for Eywa on December 22, 2028.

-Who is in the cast?
+Who is in the cast of the Avatar sequels?

-For the second movie, Zoe Saldana and Sam Worthington will reprise their roles as Neytiri and Jakesully, respectively.
+For the second movie, Zoe Saldaña and Sam Worthington will reprise their roles as Neytiri and Jakesully, respectively.
 CCH Pounder will also be back as Neytiri's shaman mother Mo'at, Giovanni Ribisi will be back as unobtanium-hungry Parker Selfridge, as will Joel David Moore as researcher Norm Spellman and Dileep Rao as Dr. Max Patel of the Avatar Program.
 Confusingly, both Sigourney Weaver and Stephen Lang will be back as well, along with Matt Gerald's army mercenary character, even though their characters all died in Avatar.
 Eywa works in mysterious ways.